 The vast majority of the aspects of our Life Skills programme fall within Relationships Education or Health Education and therefore preclude the right to withdraw.

 Requests for withdrawal from sex education components within Life Skills lessons should be put in writing and addressed to the Principal.
-A copy of withdrawal requests will be placed in the student's educational record.

-8. TRAINING
+9. TRAINING

 Staff will be trained on the delivery of RSE as appropriate.